 That’s a huge opportunity for the content about your products and services and related customer service policies.
 And it’s also great incentive to carefully plan the microcopy in your checkout or buying process (you know, the words that label form fields or that provide instructions or that appear on buttons or that answer frequent questions).
 Making the sale isn’t simply about a slick message or tag line.
 It’s about supporting the full sale experience.

-Customer experience (and the content that helps you execute it) differentiates your organization.
+Customer experience (and the content and/or tools that help you execute it) differentiates your organization.

 Keeping your customers is as valuable, if not more valuable, than finding new ones.